smithmf/Movies-JSON/readme.md

 ## Popular movie lists in json format

-The main purpose is to have some ready to go json data to develop with for front end projects and scripting exercises in Ruby or Python.
+The main purpose of this repo is to have some ready to go json data to use when writing front end development projects or scripting exercises in Ruby or Python.
+And I also really enjoy watching movies, so I decided to base my examples on some popular film series.

-Current lists include:
+My current lists include these awesome film series:

 * Fast and the Furious
 * Harry Potter
 * Lord of the Rings
 * Marvel Cinematic Universe
 * Star Wars

+... more to come.